 2.2.4.
 Evaluation of Anti-inflammatory Effect of M. lucida Extract using rat carrageenan-induced right hind paw oedema inhibition procedure

 A total of 25 Wister rats of both sexes weighing 180 – 200 g were procured from the animal house of the Department of Pharmacology, Enugu State University of Science and Technology, Agbani, Enugu State, Nigeria.
 The study was approved by the Enugu State University of Science and Technology Animal Use and Safety Ethical Committee.
 The animals were housed in a laboratory cage and left to acclimatize with the environment for seven days prior to the commencement of the tests while being allowed free access to food (Grower’s mash rat pellet) and water.
 The rats were randomly divided into five groups (n = 5 per group).
 Group 1 animals which served as negative control were treated with normal saline while group 5 animals received Diclofenac (30 mg/kg bw) and served as positive control/standard treatment.
-Groups 2, 3 and 4 animals received per oral 50, 100 and 200 (mg/kg bw) respectively of the extract.
+Groups 2, 3 and 4 animals received per oral 50, 100 and 200 (mg/kg bw) respectively of the fractions.
 The extract was dispersed as 5 % suspension in Tween 20 before administration.
 One hour (1 h) after administration of the extract and controls, oedema was induced in all the animals by subcutaneous injection of 0.1 ml of 1% carrageenan solution (prepared in normal saline) into the subplantar aponeurosis of the right hind paw.
 Inflammation was quantified by measuring the volume of liquid (ml) displaced by the paw at 0 h (pre induction of oedema) and at 1, 2, 3, and 4 h post induction.
 The percentage inhibition of inflammatory oedema in test and standard control group animals was calculated by the formula first described by Newbould (1963),

 % Oedema inhibition = 100{1- (Vta-Vtb)(Vca-Vcb)} ------------------------ equation 1.